 A: The good news: You can send your script to me up to five days in advance of our appointment.
 That means you can tweak and polish until the last minute!

 The bad news: Because I read each script on my own, I can only read so many in a day.
-Demand has been great, and as a result I’m booked months in advance.
+Demand has been great, and as a result I’m booked months in advance when it comes to consultations on full scripts.

 I also suggest booking appointments in advance in order to give yourself deadlines for your first draft or rewrite.

-Please note: there isn’t a long wait for story consultation, pitch consultation or short script consultation.
+Please note: there isn’t a long wait for story consultation, pitch consultation, short script consultation or story-to-script consultation.

 Q: Does my feature script have to be 120 pages or less?